All Episodes

 But yeah, I think if you get to a certain point and your kid is just like, you know, he's not doing at least pulling a little bit of weight.

-It's gotta be kind of tough.
+It's got to be kind of tough.

 Well, that's the thing.

-I mean, my four-year-old has got, you know, a point of view.
+As I said in the beginning of the show, I mean, my four-year-old has got, you know, a point of view.

-She calls legitimate, says, I'm racist against Latinos, and I call ice on my own family.
+She calls legitimate, says, I'm racist against Latinos and I call ice on my own family.

-For me, it's country first, and I trust, I loved, I mean, every password on my phone, on my keylock, Any you want to break it to my house or break into anything I own.
+And I trust, I loved, I mean, every password on my phone, on my key lock, any, you want to break it to my house or break into anything I own?

-You want my bin, my bank pin password.
+You want my bin, my bank pin password?

-You know what the only four digits that it would ever be.
+You know what the only four digits that it would ever be?

-You know what they are?
+You know what they are.

 1776, baby, the year of this country.